goncalo-oliveira/channels/README.md

 dotnet add package Faactory.Channels
 ```

 The first step is to add the library to the DI container and configure the channel pipelines.
 These configurations are always *named*, which means that we can have multiple channel configurations for different purposes.
-Nonetheless, if we only need one channel pipeline, we can do it all at once by configuring a *default` configuration.
+Nonetheless, if we only need one channel pipeline, we can do it all at once by setting a *default* configuration.

 ```csharp
 IServiceCollection services = ...;